0xJasonMurray/jasonmurray.org/content/posts/2021/cml.md

 ![Download screen](/images/2021-02-12-16-01-40.png)

-In addition to the CMLS software, the `Personal Reference Platform` ISO image is required during the installation.
+In addition to the CML software, the `Personal Reference Platform` ISO image is required during the installation.
 This software is not found in the 2.1.2 download screen.
 At the time of this writing, `PRP` is in the 2.0 download section:

 ![2.0 download section of the personal reference platform download](/images/2021-02-12-16-01-59.png)